How to start disc seeding without buying an expensive new machine

 Whilst Paul's double discs are being used successfully across Australia, they have also been integrated into programs in eastern Europe.
 As part of these endeavours, Paul managed to develop a way of retrofitting the discs to a well known Russian seeding rig.
 “The discs can handle all kinds of soils and conditions, from the sands of the Mallee to the black soils of Kazakhstan,’’ he said.

 Long History In The Industry

-Ryan NT (formerly RFM NT), in various forms under the Ryan brand, has been building seeding and tillage farm equipment for Australian farmers for more than five decades.
-In recent years, Ryan NT has discontinued building their well-known airdrills and some other equipment used for tillage and sowing.
+RYAN NT (RFM), in various forms under the Ryan brand, has been building seeding and tillage farm equipment for Australian farmers for more than five decades.
+In recent years, RYAN NT has discontinued building their well-known airdrills and some other equipment used for tillage and sowing.

 Now, the focus is on aftermarket farm equipment parts.
 Overall selling products related to disc farm equipment is taking most of Paul Ryan’s time these days.

 It doesn’t require much time to change over a tine machine into a disc machine.
 An airseeder can be retrofitted with double-discs in a couple of hours.
 “Growers are keeping our discs on their machine after they switch, they don’t seem to worry about going back to their previous system’’ Paul said.